 Iodine Content Of The Most Consumed Seaweeds

-We will reference two sources for the iodine content of seaweeds.
-The first is a study done using samples from multiple Asian countries.14 In this study samples were taken from Japan, China, Taiwan, Korea and Thailand.
+We reference two sources for the iodine content of seaweeds.
+The first is a study done using samples from multiple Asian countries.14 In this study, samples were taken from Japan, China, Taiwan, Korea and Thailand.
 The second source is a study done using samples only from Japan.15 The table below compares the results of both studies and show that the relative amounts of iodine in seaweeds are consistent.

 Molecular Iodine to Iodide Ratios for Brown, Green and Red Algae

 Researchers from the department of Analytical Chemistry, Nutrition and Bromatology at the University of Santiago de Compostela in Spain developed a method to determine total molecular iodine to iodide inedible seaweeds.
 In 2007, they published results from harvested seaweed on the Galician coast in Northwest Spain.
 Their analysis showed that “most of the iodine is present as iodide in brown seaweed samples (90% of the total iodine), while red seaweeds have iodide percentages lower than 30% and green seaweeds lower than 80%.”16 This translates into molecular iodine to iodide ratios of 11%, 233%, and 25% for brown, red and green seaweeds respectively.

 Estimate the Average Molecular Iodine to Iodide Ratio of Seaweed Consumed in Japan

 Now lets combine the information about the most consumed seaweeds, the iodine content of these seaweeds and ratio of iodine forms to estimate the molecular iodine to iodide ratio of iodine taken up by seaweed consumption in Japan.

 ||A x B